elastic/rally/docs/configuration.rst

 Configuration File Reference
 ----------------------------

 Rally stores its configuration in the file ``~/.rally/rally.ini``.
-It contains of the following sections.
+It comprises the following sections.

 meta
 ~~~~